-On the centre table, which was given by three friends in recognition of their mutual love for the Chapel, is a set of chessmen, the work of Mrs. Wiggins.
+The centre table was given by three friends in recognition of their mutual love for the Chapel.
+On the end is a plaque recalling Psalm 55: 15, which reads "We took sweet counsel together, and walked in the house of God as friends."
+On a side table is a set of chessmen, the work of Mr. Wiggins.
 The pieces on one side represent Trinity College, with Wesleyan on the other.